tmarktaylor/phmutest/docs/fix/code/globdemo.md

 a mapping of them to the caller.
 The generated testfile copies them to the test module's module attributes.

-## Python fenced code block and expected output under test.
+## Python fenced code block and expected output under test

 This is the Python example we want to check.